narwhalsilent/tp/docs/UserGuide.md

 * Links a loan to the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​, and it must not exceed the number of persons shown in the list.
-* The loan value must be a positive float value that is at most 2 decimal places.
+* The loan value must be a positive float value that is **at most 2 decimal places**, as the app behavior may not optimal for any higher precision.
 * The start date and return date must be in the format `YYYY-MM-DD`.
 * The return date must be after the start date.
 * Year value has to be below 9999.